intelygenz/the-real-devops-challenge/DEPLOYMENT.md

   |_ Port-Forward running as PID: 1514983
 ```

-The deployment can be decommissioned with `intelygenz.sh down` which should stop the port forward, delete the app image, and  the 'intelygenz' namespace.
+The deployment can be decommissioned with `intelygenz.sh down` which stops the port forward, deletes the app image, and decommissions the 'intelygenz' namespace.